saidakhmadr/NEXO/README.md

 ### **Running the Sandbox**
 Once the build is complete:
-- Run the **Sandbox EXE** to test the engine’s features and functionality.
+- Run the **Sandbox EXE** to test the engineï¿½s features and functionality.
-- Modify the code in the **Sandbox** project to experiment with the engine’s capabilities.
+- Modify the code in the **Sandbox** project to experiment with the engineï¿½s capabilities.

 ---